H3SHAM03/Posture-Correction-Monitor/README.md

 • Jumper wires: They are used to establish connections between the Arduino, ultrasonic sensor, and breadboard.

-• Buzzer: Connect one terminal of the buzzer to a digital output pin of the microcontroller, connect the other terminal of the buzzer to the ground.
+• Buzzer: Connect one terminal of the buzzer to a digital output pin of the microcontroller, and connect the other terminal of the buzzer to the ground.

 ## Mechanism of Action
 • The Flex and FSR sensors are mounted at a suitable position on the patient’s body.